hazrulakmal/NLP/dcai-lab/README.md

 [This lab assignment]() is to try improving the performance of a given model solely by improving its training data via some of the various strategies covered here.

+1. Identifying Influencial points(outliers aka OOD samples) that may degrade model performance
+2. Identifying `dificult to predict` classes (usually the minority class, classes that are hard to decompose (likely similar))
+3. Evaluation/Test samples are representative of the population and are correctly labelled (refer label erros & data curation).
+4. Not restricting to a single metrics (may not tell about the performance for different classes)

 [Lec & Notes-4](https://dcai.csail.mit.edu/lectures/data-centric-evaluation/)